Marco Crimi: Latina

 On 3 September 2013, Crimi joined Serie B side Latina on loan.
-His impressive form in the heart of the midfield, led Latina to an impressive 3rd-place finish in Serie B, after helping beat his former club Bari in two legs in the Serie B play-off semi-final, Latina were undone 4–2 on aggregate by Cesena in the two legged final for promotion to Serie A.
+His impressive form in the heart of the midfield, led Latina to an impressive 3rd-place finish in Serie B, after helping beat his former club Bari in two legs in the Serie B play-offs semi-final.
+Latina were undone 4–2 on aggregate by Cesena in the two legged final for promotion to Serie A.

 In June 2014, Latina excised the option to sign Crimi outright.

 Bologna

 Crimi joined Bologna on 20 August 2015 for a €730,000 fee, with Daniele Paponi moving in the opposite direction for free.
 Crimi signed a reported three-year contract, worth €250,000 a year.

 Carpi

 On 4 January 2016, Serie A side Carpi had reached an agreement for the loan of Crimi until the end of the season, with a buyout option.

 On 21 June 2016, Carpi announced that they had activated the buyout clause to sign Crimi on a two-year deal, for a fee of €500,000.